 Although August nights are some of the kindest of the year, be prepared to stay out well after midnight with appropriate clothes, food and drink so you don’t get caught out.

-A deckchair might also make a welcome addition to your arsenal, as it protects your neck from the kind of cramps only meteor showers can produce.
+Lying on a deckchair will protect your neck from the kind of cramps only meteor showers can produce.

-It’s one thing to enjoy a thrilling night of Perseids, but you could go a step further and top it off by bringing the home some evidence to show your less adventurous friends.
+It’s one thing to enjoy a thrilling night of Perseids, but you could go a step further and top it off by bringing the home photographic evidence to show your less adventurous friends.

 With a bit of preparation, you can set up a relatively hands-free photography station to monitor the sky for you.